I think my relationship might be emotionally abusive or controlling.

 You still love them…but how?

-Yet you can list the things they’ve done that hurt you, that you know are not normal or ok.
-You know something’s not right, but you also know that it feels like love.
-Still longing.
-Still that ache in your chest when they pull away.
-That doesn’t mean you’re broken, weak, or don’t deserve better.
+Yet you can list what they’ve done that hurts you and you know something’s not right.
+But there’s still an ache in your chest when they pull away.
+That doesn’t mean you’re broken or weak.
 It means you’re human.

-But when love is becomes a reward, you start working for it and trying to prove yourself without even realizing it.
+But when love turns into a reward, you start working for it—trying to earn what should be freely given.

-If you have attachment wounds, maybe from growing up with inconsistency, neglect, or emotional unavailability, this kind of pattern can feel familiar.
+If you grew up with inconsistency, neglect, or emotional unavailability, this pattern might even feel familiar.
 And we know what the nervous system thinks familiar means…safe.
-Sometimes, it even gets confused with love.
+Sometimes, it even confuses it with love.

-So if you’ve been beating yourself up for not being able to walk away, stop.
-It’s not because you’re weak or naïve.
-It’s not a personal failure.
-It does not mean you are broken.
-It means you’ve been conditioned to stay.
-Intermittent reinforcement is a strategy meant to trap you.
+So if you’ve been blaming yourself for not walking away, stop.
+It’s not failure, weakness, or naivety.
+You’re not broken.
+You’ve been conditioned to stay.
+That’s what intermittent reinforcement is designed to do.

 Love isn’t supposed to hurt like this.

-Healthy relationships aren’t perfect.
-There’s conflict, missteps, hurt feelings.
-But you should never have to feel afraid, confused, or like you’re constantly walking on eggshells.
+Healthy relationships aren’t perfect, there’s conflict, missteps, and hurt feelings.
+But you should never feel afraid, confused, or like you’re walking on eggshells.

 Confusion is a red flag.
-When you’re repeatedly confused about what you did wrong or why your partner is so angry, and they won’t engage with you respectfully or at all, it’s an abusive pattern.
-Period.
-You aren’t doing anything wrong, you’re being punished only so they can wear you down.
+When you’re constantly unsure what you did wrong or why they’re angry, and they won’t engage respectfully or at all, that’s abuse.
+You’re not doing anything wrong, you’re being punished to wear you down.

 That’s because they’re not trying to fix it.
-They want you to be confused, hurt, and exhausted.
-That’s how they get you to give in to just about anything.
-They’re not trying to love you, they’re training you to be compliant.
+They want you confused and exhausted so you’ll give in.
+They’re not loving you—they’re training you to comply.

-You should never have to walk on eggshells because any little thing could set off an explosion.
-You shouldn’t feel small, afraid, or ashamed in a relationship.
-Your needs and your feelings should get just as much care and attention as theirs.
+You should never have to walk on eggshells or shrink yourself to keep the peace.
+Your needs and feelings deserve as much care as theirs.

 Bob taught Sally that expressing hurt feelings to him will make him mad.
 He conditioned her to stop complaining about his bad behavior by intentionally blowing up anytime she was upset.
 He knows she didn’t actually do anything wrong, he’s not even angry, just annoyed.
 But he wants to treat her however he feels and let her bend over backwards to cater to him, without having to do much for her.
 And he doesn’t want to have to hear about it.
 So he blows up every time Sally complains.
 She’s learned that trying to resolve an issue only makes things worse, so she bites her tongue and cries in private.